The-Jedi-501/Matrix-Media/README.md

 - Fixed-length binary framing for pixel data (3,072 bytes per frame)
 - Terminator-based framing for text tags
-- Lesson learned the hard way: a `POS:` tag using raw timedelta strings broke the parser because the colons in `HH:MM:SS` collided with the tag's own delimiter.
+- Lesson learned the hard way: a `POS:` tag using raw timedelta strings broke the parser because the colons in `HH:MM` collided with the tag's own delimiter.
 Fix is documented in `protocol.md` (currently deferred, not yet patched).

 Full spec lives in [`protocol.md`](./protocol.md).